HiramRamirezR/task_manager_AI_NLP/ACTION_PLAN.md

-# 🎯 Plan de Acción – Gestor de Tareas con AI (MVP)
+# 🎯 Action Plan – AI Task Manager (MVP)

-Este será un proyecto de aprendizaje, no un proyecto de producción.
-La IA debe actuar como mentor, explicando y enseñando los conceptos, revisando el código que yo escriba y corrigiéndome si es necesario, pero no debe escribir código por mí directamente.
-Yo escribiré cada línea, y la IA solo me guiará.
+This will be a learning project, not a production project.
+The AI should act as a mentor, explaining and teaching concepts, reviewing the code I write, and correcting me if necessary, but should not write code for me directly.
+I will write every line, and the AI will only guide me.

 ---

 ### ✅ 1.
-Configuración inicial del proyecto
+Initial Project Setup

-*Tecnologías: Python 3.10+, FastAPI, Uvicorn.*
+*Technologies: Python 3.10+, FastAPI, Uvicorn.*
-**Objetivos:**
+**Goals:**
-- ✅ Crear un entorno virtual.
+- ✅ Create a virtual environment.
-- ✅ Instalar dependencias necesarias.
+- ✅ Install necessary dependencies.
-- ✅ Configurar el punto de entrada `main.py` con un endpoint de prueba (`/health`).
+- ✅ Set up the `main.py` entry point with a test endpoint (`/health`).

-*Mentor: ✅ debe explicar la estructura de un proyecto FastAPI y por qué usamos uvicorn como servidor ASGI.*
+*Mentor: ✅ should explain the structure of a FastAPI project and why we use uvicorn as an ASGI server.*

 ---

 ### ✅ 2.
-Modelo de datos y CRUD básico
+Data Model and Basic CRUD

-*Tecnologías: FastAPI, Pydantic.*
+*Technologies: FastAPI, Pydantic.*
-**Objetivos:**
+**Goals:**
-- ✅ Definir un modelo `Task` con campos: `id`, `description`, `due_date`, `priority`, `status`.
+- ✅ Define a `Task` model with fields: `id`, `description`, `due_date`, `priority`, `status`.
-- Implementar endpoints REST:
+- ✅ Implement REST endpoints:
-    - ✅ `POST /tasks` (crear tarea).
+    - ✅ `POST /tasks` (create task).
-    - ✅ `GET /tasks` (listar todas las tareas).
+    - ✅ `GET /tasks` (list all tasks).
-    - ✅ `PUT /tasks/{id}` (actualizar una tarea).
+    - ✅ `PUT /tasks/{id}` (update a task).
-    - ✅ `DELETE /tasks/{id}` (eliminar tarea).
+    - ✅ `DELETE /tasks/{id}` (delete task).

-*Mentor: ✅ debe enseñar la diferencia entre modelos de entrada (request) y salida (response) en Pydantic, y explicar cómo FastAPI valida automáticamente los datos.*
+*Mentor: ✅ should teach the difference between input (request) and output (response) models in Pydantic, and explain how FastAPI automatically validates data.*

 ---

-### ⏳ 3.
-Persistencia de datos
+### ✅ 3.
+Data Persistence

-*Tecnologías: SQLite + SQLAlchemy (opcional, se puede usar una lista en memoria primero).*
-**Objetivos:**
-- ✅ Empezar con almacenamiento en memoria (lista `tasks_db`).
+*Technologies: SQLite + SQLModel (SQLAlchemy).*
+**Goals:**
+- ✅ Start with in-memory storage (`tasks_db` list).
-- Opcionalmente, conectar una base SQLite usando SQLAlchemy.
+- ✅ Connect a SQLite database using SQLModel and SQLAlchemy.

-*Mentor: explicar qué es una base de datos relacional y por qué usar SQLite como paso intermedio para un MVP.*
+*Mentor: ✅ explain what a relational database is and why to use SQLite as an intermediate step for an MVP.
+Explain the Session pattern and dependency injection.*

 ---

 ### ✅ 4.
-Endpoint de NLP para crear tareas desde lenguaje natural
+NLP Endpoint for Creating Tasks from Natural Language

-*Tecnologías: FastAPI, Pydantic, dateparser, regex.*
+*Technologies: FastAPI, Pydantic, dateparser, regex.*
-**Objetivos:**
+**Goals:**
-- ✅ Crear un endpoint `POST /tasks/nlp` que recibe texto.
+- ✅ Create a `POST /tasks/nlp` endpoint that receives text.
-- ✅ Implementar una lógica robusta para extraer fecha y hora, solucionando las limitaciones de `dateparser` con una estrategia híbrida.
-- ✅ Implementar la extracción de la descripción de la tarea del texto original.
-- ✅ Construir un objeto `Task` completo con los datos extraídos y valores por defecto.
-- ✅ Actualizar el modelo `Task` para que `due_date` sea de tipo `datetime` y pueda almacenar la hora.
-- ✅ Añadir la tarea creada a la base de datos en memoria.

-*Mentor: ✅ guiar en el proceso de depuración, refactorización, y diseño de la solución.
-Explicar conceptos de inmutabilidad (`.replace()`), creación de objetos Pydantic, y la importancia de un modelo de datos coherente.*
+- ✅ Implement robust logic to extract date and time.
+- ✅ Implement the extraction of the task description.
+- ✅ Build a complete `Task` object with the extracted data.
+- ✅ Update the `Task` model so that `due_date` is of type `datetime`.
+- ✅ Add the created task to the persistent database.

+*Mentor: ✅ guide in the process of debugging, refactoring, and solution design.
+Explain concepts of immutability (`.replace()`), creating Pydantic objects, and the importance of a coherent data model.*